sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_API/Logger_Class.md

 log\_level

-Sets the current log level to one of none, trace, info, warning, error
+Sets the current log level to one of none, trace, info, warning, or error.

 log\_error(message)

-Write out a error message to the log file
+Write out an error message to the log file.

 log\_warning(message)

-Write out a warning message to the log file
+Write out a warning message to the log file.

 log\_info(message)

-Write out a info message to the log file
+Write out an info message to the log file.

 trace(message)

-Write out a trace message to the log file
+Write out a trace message to the log file.